 Then he sketches the rough, but complete design idea out on paper.
 When it’s ready, after a few drafts, he’ll get into Photoshop to digitalize it.
-The end result is something polished to drop into our Design Maker’s Mockup Generator.
+The end result is something polished to drop into our product templates and create realistic mockups.

 Sometimes, he’ll post the final mockup to the @palcampaign Instagram to gauge the reaction of followers.
 He starts a conversation.